theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 # NSg/J+  NSg/J+ .
 >
 #
 > “ I       thought it       would , ” said the Cat       , and  vanished again .
 # .
-ISg+ N🅪Sg/VP NPr/ISg+ VXB   . .
+ISg/#r+ N🅪Sg/VP NPr/ISg+ VXB   . .
 VP/J D+  NSg/VB/J+ .
 VB/C VP/J     P     .
 >
 #
 > Alice waited a   little     , half         expecting to see    it       again , but     it       did not   appear ,